-To shift into Reverse from Forward, squeeze the trigger

-on the lever while pushing the lever all the way down.
+To shift into Reverse from Forward, squeeze the trigger on the lever while pulling the lever all the way up.

-To shift into Forward, squeeze the trigger while pulling the lever all the way up.
+To shift into Forward, squeeze the trigger while pushing the lever all the way down.

 Be sure to allow the watercraft to slow down before shifting from Forward to Reverse.